oetsnet/hesaplaJavaGui/README.md

 # HesaplaJavaGui
 ### info
 ________________
-Kullanıcıdan iki değer alacak.
+Program kullanıcıdan iki değer alacak.
 Programda aşağıdaki işlemler gerçekleştirilebilir.

 (Program will take two numbers from user.
 The following operations can be performed in the program)